Port Vale sign Michael Tonge and agree loan for Bournemouth winger Ben Whitfield

 - From the section Football

-League Two Port Vale have signed midfielder Michael Tonge and agreed a loan deal until January for Bournemouth winger Ben Whitfield.
+Port Vale have signed free agent Michael Tonge and Bournemouth winger Ben Whitfield on loan.

-Tonge, 34, is reunited with former Sheffield United team-mate and Vale manager Michael Brown on a deal until the end of the season.
+Midfielder Tonge, 34, is reunited with former Sheffield United team-mate and Vale manager Michael Brown on a deal until the end of the season.

+Whitfield, 21, spent last season on loan at Yeovil, making 42 appearances and has joined until January.

+Meanwhile, defender Adam Yates, 34, has signed a new one-year deal after missing last season with injury.

 Find all the latest football transfers on our dedicated page.